3 Ways to Get Italian Citizenship

-For another overview of this process, click here to see the Italian Embassy’s website on Italian citizenship via marriage.
+For another overview of this process, click here to see the Italian Embassy’s website on citizenship via marriage.

-This residence requirement is reduced to three years for descendants of Italian citizens and grandparents who otherwise do not qualify for Italian dual citizenship jure sanguinis because of a naturalization before the birth of a child, thus “breaking” the chain of citizenship.
-The residence requirement is shortened to four years for EU nationals, five years for stateless persons or refugees, and seven years for someone adopted by an Italian citizen.
+This residence requirement is reduced to three years for descendants of citizens and grandparents who otherwise do not qualify for Italian dual citizenship jure sanguinis because of a naturalization before the birth of a child, thus “breaking” the chain of citizenship.
+The residence requirement is four years for EU nationals, five years for stateless persons or refugees, and seven years for someone adopted by an Italian citizen.

 There are basic conditions for acquiring Italian citizenship jure sanguinis.

 - There was no such thing as Italy before March 17, 1861.
 Thus, a person’s last Italian-born ancestor must have been alive anywhere in the world on or after that date (and must not have naturalized as a citizen of another country before that date).